Electrolux-D2C/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Do we think about content management (Site Editor)?
 - [ ] Do we really need content management?
 - [ ] Is the component disposition on the Site Editor well organized?
+- [ ] Am I doing error handling?
+- [ ] If my component does not respond, will not this affect page loading?
+- [ ] My component does not return generic errors?
 - [ ] Have I used Conventional Commits in my commits?

 ## Additional Observations